TosbackCgusBridge-Bot/CGUs-versions/Tealium/Privacy Policy.md

 This Privacy Statement will help you understand what Personal Data we collect about you, how we use your Personal Data, and what choices you have about our use of your Personal Data.

 When we refer to “Tealium” “we” or ‘us” in this Privacy Statement, we are referring to Tealium Inc.  We are committed to maintaining the accuracy, confidentiality, and security of your Personal Data.
 Tealium participates in the EU-U.S. and Swiss Privacy Shield certification program issued by the U.S. Department of Commerce (“Privacy Shield”).
-We are committed to complying with the Privacy Shield Principles with respect to your Personal Data that we receive from the EU and Switzerland in reliance on the Privacy Shield.
-The purpose of this policy is to describe how Tealium implements the Privacy Shield Principles of Notice.
+We are committed to complying with the Privacy Shield Principles with respect to your Personal Data that we receive from the European Union (the “EU”) and Switzerland in reliance on the Privacy Shield.
+The purpose of this Privacy Statement is to describe how Tealium implements the Privacy Shield Principles of Notice.
 Choice.
 Accountability for Onward Transfer.
 Security.
 Data Integrity and Purpose Limitation.
 Access. and Recourse, Enforcement and Liability in processing your Personal Data.

-This Privacy Policy includes a description of the purposes for which we collect and use Personal Data, the types of Personal Data we collect, the types of third parties to which we may disclose your Personal Data and the purposes for doing so, the rights and choices you have for limiting the use and disclosure of your Personal Data, and how to contact us about our practices concerning Personal Data.
+This Privacy Statement includes a description of the purposes for which we collect and use Personal Data, the types of Personal Data we collect, the types of third parties to which we may disclose your Personal Data and the purposes for doing so, the rights and choices you have for limiting the use and disclosure of your Personal Data, and how to contact us about our practices concerning Personal Data.

-If there is any conflict between the terms in this privacy policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
+If there is any conflict between the terms in this Privacy Statement and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
 With respect to Personal Data received or transferred pursuant to the Privacy Shield, Tealium is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.

 To learn more about the EU and Swiss Privacy Shield, visit the U.S. Department of Commerce’s Privacy Shield site.
 To view Tealium’s certification see the list of participating companies and search for “Tealium”.

 **Inquiries or Concerns?** In compliance with the Privacy Shield Principles, we are committed to resolving complaints about our collection or use of your Personal Data.
-European Union and/or Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact us at: privacy@tealium.com.
+European Union and/or Swiss individuals with inquiries or complaints regarding our Privacy Statement policy should first contact us at: privacy@tealium.com.

 We will endeavor to answer your questions and advise you of any steps taken to address the issues raised by you.
-We have further committed to refer unresolved Privacy Shield complaints through the JAMS Privacy Shield Program, an alternative dispute resolution provider with offices in the United States and Europe.
+We have further committed to refer unresolved Privacy Shield complaints through the Privacy Shield Arbitration Process and JAMS Privacy Shield Program, an alternative dispute resolution provider with offices in the United States and Europe.
 If you do not receive timely acknowledgment of your complaint from us, or if we have not resolved your complaint, please contact or visit the JAMS Privacy Shield Program for more information or to file a complaint.
 The services of JAMS are provided at no cost to you.

 If you are unsatisfied with our response, you may be entitled to make a written submission to the EU or Swiss data protection authorities established pursuant to the Privacy Shield to address your complaints applicable for your jurisdiction.
 Under certain conditions, more fully described on the Privacy Shield website, you may invoke binding arbitration when other dispute resolution procedures have been exhausted.

 **1.2**     **Scope**

-This Privacy Policy applies to the Personal Data of individuals who seek to be, are, or were customers of Tealium (“Customers”), including any Personal Data of individuals collected, used, or disclosed while using the Tealium websites or Tealium Apps (“Site Visitors”).
+This Privacy Statement applies to the Personal Data of individuals who seek to be, are, or were customers of Tealium (“Customers”), including any Personal Data of individuals collected, used, or disclosed while using the Tealium websites or Tealium Apps (“Site Visitors”).

-_Revisions to this Policy._ We may revise this Privacy Policy to reflect changes in our legal or regulatory obligations or in the manner in which we deal with your Personal Data.
-We will communicate any revised version of this Privacy Policy and such revisions will be effective from the time they are communicated, provided that any change that relates to why we collect, use or disclose your Personal Data will not apply to you, where your consent is required to such collection, use or disclosure, until we have obtained your consent to such change.
+_Revisions to this Privacy Statement._ We may revise this Privacy Statement to reflect changes in our legal or regulatory obligations or in the manner in which we deal with your Personal Data.
+We will communicate any revised version of this Privacy Statement and such revisions will be effective from the time they are communicated, provided that any change that relates to why we collect, use or disclose your Personal Data will not apply to you, where your consent is required to such collection, use or disclosure, until we have obtained your consent to such change.

 **2**      **Policy**